Investigamer/mtg-vectors/README.md

 A repository of Magic the Gathering SVG (vector) files for set, watermark, and miscellaneous symbols.

 # Python Scripts
-This repository includes configuration for a small Python project, the scope of which is contained within the `scripts.py` file.
-These Python scripts are purely for checking our existing symbols against a variety of Magic the Gathering data sources to detect when new symbols exist that haven't been catalogued in this repository.
+This repository includes configuration for a small Python project, the scope of which is mostly contained within the `src` directory and executed via the `scripts.py` file.
+These Python scripts provide utilities to check our existing symbol catalogue against a variety of Magic the Gathering data sources to detect when new symbols emerge that haven't been catalogued in this repository.

 # Python Setup (Poetry)
 1. Install poetry if you don't have it.
 The favorite method for installing poetry is using pipx to install poetry